matthewwangg/matthewwangg/README.md

 # Look who decided to show up!👋

 - Hey!
-I'm Matt, a Computer Science Junior and Software Developer at Arizona State University who's interested in Machine Learning and Software Engineering.
+I'm Matt, a Computer Science Junior at Arizona State University and current Software Developer.
+- My fields of interest are Machine Learning (particularly Deep Learning) and Software Engineering.
 - This is where I showcase my work projects, personal projects, as well as document my learning and exploration.

 ## About Me 📌